magik-sword/Kaggle-Challenge/README.md

 ## How to Reproduce Results

 By running all the cells in **Data Visualizations and Pre-Processing**, one should obtain cleaned train and test CSV files.
 Running all the cells in the **Training and Evaluation** notebook will generate a valid `submission.csv` file with the test IDs in the first column and the predictions for each entry in the test dataset in the second.

-If there’s a problem or you want to try some different methods, check the code files for documentation.

 ### Overview of Files in Repository